alexkelly145/Udacity_Continuous_Control/README.md

 Make sure all these files are in the same directory.

 Open the ddpg_main.ipynb notebook, the hyperparameters for the DDPG agent can be changed in cell 4.
+When you have chosen the hyperparameters you are then ready to run and train the agent.